-Fast forward about 26 years to 2 years ago (about 2010).
+Fast forward about 26 years to about 2010.
 I went to the chiropractor for a back adjustment from lifting too much.

 After the adjustment, the chiropractor told me that I had really flat feet and that I needed arch supports for several

 I told him: "No thanks, I've been through the $200 custom arch supports before."
 He told me that I didn't